-4. FINANCIAL RESULTS
+4. FINANCIAL STATEMENTS

-The financial statements which comprise of the Statement of Profit or Loss, Statement of Comprehensive Income, Statement of Financial Position, Statement of Cash Flow, Statement of Changes in Equity and Notes to the financial statements of the Company for the year ended 31st March 2022 are set out on pages 32 to 61.
+The financial statements which comprise of the Statement of Profit or Loss Comprehensive Income, Statement of Financial Position, Statement of Cash Flow, Statement of Changes in Equity and Notes to the financial statements of the Company for the year ended 31st March 2022 are set out on pages 49 to 61.
 These financial statements comply with the requirements of Section 151 of the Companies Act No. 07 of 2007.